SaeedAldhif1/IBM-Data-Visualization-with-Python-Task-2/README.md

-For any one how needs help for the project submmission to get the certifecate here you can find some hints for help.
+For anyone who needs help with the project submission to get the certificate. here you can find some hints for help.